jzhang-github/AGAT/README.md

    Refer to [Install TensorFlow with pip](https://www.tensorflow.org/install/pip#linux) and [Tensorflow_GPU](https://www.tensorflow.org/install/source#gpu) for more details (other OSs).

+   **Attention: Please use the correct cuda and cudnn to avoid unnecessary issues.**

 # Quick start
 ### Prepare VASP calculations